 - Ned's Declassified School Survival Guide had an entire episode revolving around Ned trying to find a way to beat the Monday blues, only for all of his attempts to fail.
 Eventually he turns to Coconut Head and Lisa Zemo, who are always very chipper on Mondays, for help and they give him some ideas that work.

-- On Star Trek: Deep Space Nine, Captain Sisko starts to hate Fridays because that's when they post the weekly casualty lists from the Dominion War.
+- In the Star Trek: Deep Space Nine episode "In the Pale Moonlight", Captain Sisko starts to hate Fridays because that's when they post the weekly casualty lists from the Dominion War.